ABEDAVIDscripts/High-Volume_Query_Performance_Optimization_and_Security_Architecture/README.md

 ### Phase 2.
 Baseline Performance Benchmarking
 #### Objective
 Establish clear, measurable evidence of performance limitations before any optimization, indexing, or tuning is applied. <br>
-This phase defines the performance baseline and justifies subsequent optimization decisions.
+This phase defines the performance baseline and justifies subsequent optimization decisions. <br>
 The goal was to:
 - Identify workload bottlenecks
 - Capture baseline execution plans
 - Measure real query response times